 “It is really good that the college has a service like the WLC because it helps students to practice English and other subjects.
 The staff there is also really responsible and friendly.”– Nicole Zou

-A part of creating study habits of successful students is that you will find questions are welcomed and it will help you further develop and improve yourself by asking for help.
+A part of creating good study habits is that you will find questions are welcomed.
+Asking for help will help you further develop and improve yourself.

-In addition, you will find that it is greatly important to review your work, and how research can expand your mind and abilities.
+In addition, you will find that it is greatly important to review your work.
+Doing research can expand your mind and abilities.

 The Office of Student Affairs at Alexander College will assist you in various academic policies while you’re a student.
 You can find help in the Office of Student Affairs for any events that become a barrier to your success as a student.
 Among these could be related to appeals, accessibility, grade appeals, academic concerns, exam policies, complaints and more.

-As you grow as a college student, you will be learning more about yourself, your potential and may be working towards transferring to a university.
-Utilize these services available to you as it will help you towards a successful pathway to university, while protecting your academic integrity and overall achievement as a college student.
+As you grow as a college student, you will be learning more about yourself and your potential.
+You may also be working towards transferring to a university.
+Utilize these services available to you as it will help you towards a successful pathway to university, all while protecting your academic integrity and overall achievement as a college student.

-You can also contact the Office of Student Affairs for any questions you have in regards to academic documentation.
+You can also contact the Office of Student Affairs for any questions you have in regards to academic policies or documentation.

 Being a successful student doesn’t only refer to academics.
 It’s equally, and if not, more important for you to take care of your physical and mental health wellbeing.

 Among common items that you may face include anxiety, depressions or relationship questions.
-In addition, you will also have access to various mental health workshops that surround the topics of stress management, school- life balance and more.
+Plus, you will also have access to various mental health workshops related to stress management, school- life balance and more.

-A healthy mind equals a healthy body, and that adds to being a good student, staying productive and having a social circle that is supportive!
-In the same way, it’s important for you to also maintain a healthy lifestyle such as by exercising, drinking water daily and eating balanced meals.
+A healthy mind equals a healthy body.
+In turn, that adds to being a good student, staying productive and having a social circle that is supportive!
+In the same way, it’s important for you to also maintain a healthy lifestyle by exercising, drinking water daily and eating balanced meals.